milosoria/TerminalCalendar/README.md

 - [ ] Timezone hardcoded to America/Santiago
 - [ ] Events can only be created for the actual year
 - [ ] No option prompted for recurrence
-- [ ] Credentials of the project needed for auth
+- [ ] Credentials of the project needed for [OAuth](https://developers.google.com/calendar/api/quickstart/nodejs)

 <h2>Installation</h2>
 To use globally run